 - Each course in the program meets once per week in the late afternoons and evenings.
 Summer courses meet two times per week.

 - A program plan is arranged for each student when he or she meets with the program director.

-Students may apply to enter the Master of Arts in Special Education and credential programs in the fall, spring, or summer semesters and should meet the following requirements:
+Students may apply to enter the Single Subject Credential program in fall, spring and summer and should meet the following requirements:

 - Official Transcripts from all colleges and universities attended, with one transcript showing a bachelor’s degree from a regionally accredited institution in the U.S., or equivalent academic preparation outside of the U.S.

-- A cumulative GPA of 2.5 or better
+- Undergraduate cumulative grade point average of 2.5 or better

 Dr. Sungho Park